On definite lattices bounded by a homology 3-sphere and Yang-Mills instanton Floer theory

 We have only included in our discussion the variations of Fr\o yshov's inequality we have found useful for our applications.
 However, the proof of Theorem \ref{thm:char0} is easily adapted to any coefficient ring.
 We discuss this to some extent in Section \ref{sec:oddchar}.\\

-We will not use the inequality of Theorem \ref{thm:char4} with $ \#\mathcal{T}$ equal to twice an odd number, corresponding to the last row in the above table.
-In the absence of 2-torsion, this inequality is in fact implied by that of Theorem \ref{thm:char2}.
-However, since the torsion hypothesis in the former inequality is weaker than that of the latter, the two inequalities provide different information.\\

-In Section \ref{sec:e72} we will show that the indecomposable unimodular postive definite lattice of rank 14 has $f_4(\mathcal{L})=2$, while $e_0(\mathcal{L})=1$ and $f_2(\mathcal{L})=2$.
-This example shows that Theorems \ref{thm:char2} and \ref{thm:char0} cannot alone prove Theorem \ref{thm:genus2}.
-We will show, on the other hand, that Theorem \ref{thm:genus1} can be proven with Theorem \ref{thm:char2} and some input from Seiberg-Witten or Heegaard Floer theory.\\
+In Section \ref{sec:e72} we show that the indecomposable unimodular positive definite lattice of rank 14 has $f_4(\mathcal{L})=2$, while $e_0(\mathcal{L})=1$ and $f_2(\mathcal{L})=2$.
+This example shows the necessity of the inequality associated to mod 4 coefficients in proving Theorem \ref{thm:genus2}.